pūtangatanga/Tree WĒTĀ

 Photo Credit: Janice McKenna

-Look for them: The best way to find wētā at ZEALANDIA are in the wooden wētā 'hotels' designed by Dr. George Gibbs along the tracks.
-But make sure not to open them for too long or the wētā won't want to visit them next time!
+Look for them: The best place to find wētā at Zealandia is in the wooden wētā 'hotels' designed by Dr George Gibbs along the tracks.
+Make sure you don't hold them open for too long and always close them when you leave or the wētā won't want to visit them next time!